How Long Opiate Withdrawals Last What To Know

 Introduction:

 Opiates are a class of drugs that include prescription painkillers, such as oxycodone and morphine, as well as illegal drugs like heroin.
 These drugs can be highly addictive, and quitting them can be a difficult and painful process.
 One of the most common and challenging aspects of opiate withdrawal is the length of time it takes for the symptoms to subside.
-In this article, we’ll explore how long opiate withdrawals last, what factors affect the duration of withdrawal, and what you can do to manage symptoms and support your recovery.

-How Long Do Opiate Withdrawals Last?
+How Long Opiate Withdrawals Last

 The duration of opiate withdrawal can vary widely depending on a number of factors, including the type of opiate used, the length and severity of addiction, and individual factors like age and overall health.
 In general, opiate withdrawal symptoms can last anywhere from a few days to several weeks or even months.

-What Are the Symptoms of Opiate Withdrawal?
+What Are the Symptoms

 Opiate withdrawal can cause a range of physical and psychological symptoms, including: